Seifpetit/seif-platformer/README.md

 # Seif Platformer (Prototype)

+A modular 2D engine built in JavaScript (p5.js) with a full in-engine level editor, runtime, and export system.

 ## 🧱 Currently Working On
 Runtime-integrated **level builder** — a visual editor to create, export, and import `.json` maps directly inside the engine.
 The builder supports multi-layer editing (ground, detail, decoration), scrolling tile palette, and instant game-mode switching (`B` ↔ `G`).